409th Soldier participates in Urban Search & Rescue exercise in Nevada

 Spc.
-Sandy Santana is a 12 R, Interior Electrician, with the 409th Engineer Vertical Construction Company recently participated in an Urban Search & Rescue exercise near Sloan, Nevada in January 2021.
+Sandy Santana is a 12 R, Interior Electrician, with the 409th Engineer Vertical Construction Company.

+At the Urban Search & Rescue exercise near Sloan, Nevada she developed skills to rescue people trapped inside vehicles and prepared for operations by setting up decontamination tents.

+“In a crash we would have to try to open up the vehicle and get the victim out,” said Santana.

 |Date Taken: